Street Samurai Catalog: Contents

-Street Samurai Catalog is a supplement that presents new weapons, vehicles, cyberware, and other accessories, using the conceit that this is the equipment catalog of a fictional company called Ares.
+Street Samurai Catalog is a supplement that includes game statistics for new weapons, vehicles, cyberware, and additional accessories, using the conceit that this is the equipment catalog of a fictional company called Ares.
 The book is divided into two parts: items for the general public, and items for security and quasi-military forces.
 As well as a variety of firearms and personal weaponry, several cybernetic implants are also described.
 Each item takes up one page and is accompanied by an illustration.

 The book also includes new rules for some of the items, new street samurai archetypes and a blank street samurai character sheet.

 Publication history

 Street Samurai Catalog was written by Tom Dowd, and was published by FASA in 1990 as a 116-page softcover book, with illustrations by Timothy Bradstreet, Jeff Laubenstein, and Karl Martin, and cover art by Steve Venters.

 In 1996, this book was updated to the rules for the second edition of Shadowrun, resulting in a slightly smaller page count of 109 pages.